-CSI for Construction & Development and MS4 Personnel
+CSI for Construction & Development and Municipal Personnel

 Some of the most complex NPDES stormwater permits are those for the Construction and Development (C&D) industry.
 Navigating through the process of staying in compliance while updating a project's Stormwater Pollution Prevention Plan (SWPPP) when site changes happen daily, and sometimes every few hours, is challenging.

 Many states have required Erosion & Sediment control courses.
-These classes are critical for C&D personnel, and National Stormwater Center instructors teach these courses on a regular basis.
-However, E&SC classes are about the dirt while NPDES construction permits are about water.
-Our Construction Permit and Advanced Controls courses focus on the water.
+These classes are critical for C&D personnel, and the National Stormwater Center instructors teach these courses on a regular basis.
+However, E&SC classes are about the dirt while our CSI Basic Construction and Advanced Construction for green infrastructure courses focus on the water.

 C&D personnel need to understand how to control volume and velocity, how to prevent stormwater and meltwater from picking up pollutants and transporting them, and how to conduct phased construction while staying in compliance with a complex regulatory permit.